-Shrimp panang curry is rich, creamy, and mildly spicy with a hint of nuttiness.
-This easy, one-pot meal comes together in just 30 minutes, making it perfect for busy weeknights.
-Serve it with a bowl of steaming jasmine rice to round out the dish.
+Shrimp Panang curry is an easy, one-pot meal that comes together in just 30 minutes, making it perfect for a busy weeknight with steamed jasmine rice.

 What is Panang Curry?

-Panang curry, or phanaeng, is a rich Thai curry that traces its roots back to the island of Penang.
-The name is said to come from the Khmer word for cross, referring to the traditional way cooks would cross a chicken’s legs before cooking it.
-Today, Panang curry is one of the most popular Thai meals.
+Panang curry or phanaeng, is a balanced, aromatic Thai curry that originates from the island of Penang.
+The name is said to come from the Khmer word for “cross,” referring to the traditional method of crossing a chicken’s legs before cooking.
+While the name suggests chicken, you can make Panang curry with mixed veggies, tofu, beef, pork, prawns, and even shrimp.

 Key Ingredients

-- Panang Curry Paste: When it comes to Thai curry paste, I’ve tried them all—Maesri Panang curry paste is hands-down the best.
-It’s also one of the few curry pastes that are both vegetarian and vegan.
-Mae Ploy curry paste is a tasty alternative.
-Use a whole 4-ounce can for more heat and half a can for a milder flavor.
+- Panang Curry Paste: When it comes to Thai curry pastes, I’ve tried them all—Maesri Panang curry paste is hands-down the best store-bought curry paste.
+Mae Ploy curry paste is another solid option.
+Use the whole can for a spicier curry, or half for a milder flavor.

-- Kaffir Lime Leaves: Kaffir lime leaves add a citrusy aroma that’s hard to beat.
-Scrunch the leaves in your hand to release their oils before tossing them in.
-You can also freeze leftover leaves; they’ll change color, but they retain all their flavor.
+- Kaffir Lime Leaves: Kaffir lime leaves add a citrusy aroma.
+Gently scrunch the leaves before adding them to release their oils.
+You can freeze leftover leaves.
+They will darken, but the flavor stays the same.

 Additions and Substitutions

-I love how flexible Thai curries are, especially when it comes to mixing and matching ingredients.
-And honestly, what home cook doesn’t like to improvise a little?
-Here are some suggestions to make this shrimp panang curry recipe your own.
+I love how flexible curries are, especially when it comes to mixing and matching ingredients.
+And honestly, what home cook doesn’t improvise a little?
+Here are some suggestions to make this shrimp Panang curry recipe your own.

 - Get your veggies in.
-Try tossing in some zucchini, snap peas, squash, bamboo shoots, potatoes, bean sprouts, or spinach leaves.
+Toss in some sliced zucchini, snap peas, squash, green beans, bamboo shoots, diced potatoes, bean sprouts, or fresh spinach leaves.

-- Just go nuts.
-Finish the curry with toasted cashews or peanuts, or stir a tablespoon of peanut butter into the curry.
+- Go nuts.
+Finish the curry with toasted cashews or peanuts, or stir a tablespoon of peanut butter with the coconut milk.

 - Swap the protein.
 Replace the shrimp with tofu, pork, chicken, beef, or fish.

 - Sweeten the curry.
-Add a little palm sugar to give the dish a subtle, caramel-like sweetness.
+Stir in a little palm sugar or brown sugar to sweeten the Thai Panang curry.

 How to Make Shrimp Panang Curry